m-eshan/Minigit/README.md

 ## Notes

 - `assets/` can be used for screenshots or demo images.
+- Add terminal screenshots here to make the project easier to review on GitHub.
 - `tests/RepositorySmoke.cpp` is the smoke test entry point.

 ## Smoke Test